The Science of Snoring: Is Snoring Genetic?

-In other words, look at your parents, if one or both of them snores, you’ll have a higher likely hood of snoring.
+In other words, look at your parents, if one or both of them snores, you’ll have a higher likelihood of snoring.
 Remember, we don’t always know if we are snoring, so take it seriously if your partner says something.

 Although our bodies might not have a snoring gene built it, there are factors that cause snoring.
 Those factors are genetic a lot of the time.

-For example, if you genetics make you a larger than average or heaver than average person that extra tissue in and around the throat may cause you to develop snoring issues.
+For example, if you genetics make you a larger than average or heavier than average person that extra tissue in and around the throat may cause you to develop snoring issues.